What is the Best Supplement for an Enlarged Prostate?

 Many of the nutrients included in Total Health have been shown in clinical trials to improve urine flow, reduce frequent urination, and lower your PSA score.

-Formulated with potent vitamins, minerals, and nutrients, Total Health for The Prostate works to lower DHT levels and reduce the prostate gland size.
+Formulated with potent vitamins, minerals, and nutrients, Total Health for The Prostate works to lower DHT levels and reduce the size of the prostate.

 Hormonal balance plays a vital role in men’s health.
 When levels of estrogen increase at the same time that testosterone levels decrease, estrogen dominance can occur.
 This causes testosterone to convert into dihydrotestosterone (DHT).